How and why we assess risk

 - how humans and the environment will be exposed to the chemical

-Staff in the Department of Health work on human health aspects and staff in the Department of Agriculture, Water and the Environment (DAWE) work on environmental aspects to assess:
+Staff in the Department of Health and Aged Care work on human health aspects and staff in the Department of Climate Change, Energy, the Environment and Water (DCCEEW), work on environmental aspects to assess:

 - the level of risk from introducing and using chemicals